trusted-programming/curs/README.md

 ### Declaration

-Implementation of the language query in this project is based on source files of [BrianHicks/tree-grepper](https://github.com/BrianHicks/tree-grepper).
+Implementation of the language query in this project is based on [BrianHicks/tree-grepper](https://github.com/BrianHicks/tree-grepper).

 ## Performance